Save to My DOJO

 Type 1 vs. Type 2 hypervisor

-When choosing the best virtual machine for Windows 10 or any other virtual machine, it means you will select between either a Type 1 or Type 2 hypervisor.
+When choosing the best virtual machine windows 10 solution or any other virtual machine, it means you will select between either a Type 1 or Type 2 hypervisor.
 What is the difference?
 Each one has different characteristics to note.
-To begin with, let’s take a look at the Type 1 hypervisor.
+To begin with, let’s take a look at the Type 1 hypervisor for running a windows 10 virtual machine.

 Type 2 hypervisors’ performance is not as good as Type 1 hypervisors since there is a software layer between it and the physical hardware.
 However, Type 2 hypervisors can simply be used as an application installed on the host operating system.
 It means the hypervisor does not monopolize the utility of the physical host.
 You can use the host for other purposes than running virtual machines.